jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-People who shop at Whole Foods are already sold on fair-trade coffee.
-People who leases the latest sports car is already looking at next years model.
+People shopping at Whole Foods are already sold on fair-trade coffee.
+Someone collecting Corvettes is already thinking about next years model.
 Anyone subscribed to Martha Stewart Living is looking to renovate their home.

-The Right and Left want to sell their chosen products.
+Right and Left ideologues want to sell their chosen products.
 But they don't go out and say that because they have thousands of products in their catalog.
 The only way to sell each of them is to use philosophy.
 Like with a brand, once a person buys into a philosophy, they will sell themselves on the tools and techniques of its unique way of thinking.

 Political philosophy is a long and complicated road, but it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 While, the Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.